aptech/docs/docs/insertcols.rst

 ::

     // Create an indicator variable to show whether
-    // rep78  has a missing value
+    // 'rep78'  observations are missing
     rep78_miss = auto[.,"rep78"] .== miss();

     // Add a variable name to our indicator variable